trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 ==============================

-Querying object storage with the :doc:`/connector/hive` is a very common use case for Presto.
+Querying object storage with the :doc:`/connector/hive` is a very common use case for Trino.
 It often involves the transfer of large amounts of data.
 The objects are retrieved from HDFS, or any other supported object storage, by multiple workers and processed on these workers.
 Repeated queries with different parameters, or even different queries from different users, often